Thiesjoo/PSE/README.md

 python3 manage.py migrate
 ```

-Since the categories are stored as actual rows in the database, we need to generate these.
+Since the satellite categories are stored as actual rows in the database, we need to generate these.
 To do this, run the following command:
 ```
 python3 manage.py gen_satcats
 ```